conductor-sdk/conductor-python/README.md

     return f'order: {order_info.order_id}'

 ```

+### Design Principles for Workers
+Each worker embodies design pattern and follows certain basic principles:

+1. Workers are stateless and do not implement a workflow specific logic.
+2. Each worker executes a very specific task and produces well-defined output given specific inputs.
+3. Workers are meant to be idempotent (or should handle cases where the task that partially executed gets rescheduled due to timeouts etc.)
+4. Workers do not implement the logic to handle retries etc, that is taken care by the Conductor server.

 ## System Tasks
 System tasks are the pre-built workers that are available in every Conductor server.